raspberrypilearning/rpf-project-creation-process/en/step_5.md

 ### Adding links
 - Add the name that you want to show into square brackets
 - Add the website (http url) you want to link to in the round brackets
 - You can link to steps internally within your project by adding the step name into the round brackets.
-However, internal links won't actually work until project has been pushed to master
+However, internal links won't actually work until your project has been pushed to master

 `[GitHub](https://github.com/)`